How to determine the seaworthiness of a power boat

 Sailboats under sail power only are always the stand-on vessels in crossing and meeting situations, so look out for them when you’re under power.
 Also, commercial vessels restricted by their draft or by fishing gear, such as nets or trawls, hold privilege over all recreational vessels, including sailboats.

 Your vessel: If you’re following another vessel in a river, narrow canal, or marked channel, you’re the give-way vessel, meaning you have the greater burden of responsibility should anything go wrong when you try to pass.
 Your vessel, in this case, is also called the burdened vessel.

 The other vessel: The vessel you want to pass is the stand-on vessel.
-It’s privileged and the skipper can deny you passage if she thinks it’s unsafe (or doesn’t like the color of your paint).
+It’s privileged and the skipper can deny you passage if they think it’s unsafe (or don’t like the color of your paint).

-Asking permission to pass: You sound two short blasts from your horn, signifying you’d like to pass the skipper on his port (left) side.
+Asking permission to pass: You sound two short blasts from your horn, signifying you’d like to pass the skipper on their port (left) side.

-Receiving permission to pass: He signals back with two short blasts to say “Okay!”
+Receiving permission to pass: They signal back with two short blasts to say “Okay!”

-Permission denied: She blasts the horn five times, signifying there’s danger involved in such a maneuver.
-If she doesn’t respond at all, consider it five short blasts and don’t attempt to pass.
+Permission denied: They blast the horn five times, signifying there’s danger involved in such a maneuver.
+If they don’t respond at all, consider it five short blasts and don’t attempt to pass.